valueflows/valueflows/docs/introduction/status.md

 Less stable are:
 * Intents and Proposals
 * Budgeting and Analysis
-* Recipes - forking/versioning
-* Conversations for Action/Agreement
 * Claims

+Coming in future releases are:
+* Forking/versioning of Recipes
+* Conversations for Action